History of calendars: Hellenistic period

 The Greek calendars were greatly diversified by the Hellenistic period, with separate traditions in every Greek state.
 Of primary importance for the reconstruction of the regional Greek calendars is the calendar of Delphi, because of the numerous documents found there recording the manumission of slaves, many of which are dated both in the Delphian and in a regional calendar.

-The Macedonian Era of the Seleucids, which began with the conquest of Babylon by Seleucus I Nicator in 312 BC.
-It became widely used in the Levant.
-The Jews knew it as the "era of contracts", and used it in Europe until the 15th century.

 The Roman Republican calendar numbered years based on the sitting consuls.
 References to the year of consulship were used in both conversation and official records.
 Romans from the same family often had the same praenomen, which sometimes makes it difficult to distinguish them, and there were two consuls at any one time, each of whom might sometimes hold the appointment more than once, meaning that it was (and is) necessary to be well educated in history to understand the references.
 The Romans had an eight-day week, with the market-day falling every eight days.
 It was called a nundinum or 'nine-day' in inclusive counting.

 Most of the regional Hindu calendars are inherited from a system standardized in classical Hindu astronomy as adopted via Indo-Greek transmission in the final centuries BC, and reformed by Gupta era astronomers such as Aryabhata and Varāhamihira.